BeGood Clothing

-BeGood Clothing is a retailer of clothing and accessories, selling its products online and focused on socially responsible clothing.
+BeGood Clothing is a retailer of clothing and accessories, selling its products online and its business is focused on socially responsible clothing.
 The company is based in San Francisco, California.
-BeGood Clothing advances its mission as a socially responsible brand mainly through two initiatives: (i) the company features sustainable fashion and gifts that are eco-friendly, and (ii) the company gives back to an environmental or humanitarian cause for each item purchased.
+BeGood Clothing has stated that its social responsibility initiatives include the selling clothing and gifts described by the company as sustainable or eco-friendly, and making donations to environmental or humanitarian causes with items purchased.
 The company supports local San Francisco nonprofits, participates in charitable events, and donates customers’ gently used clothing to Goodwill Industries monthly.

 BeGood Clothing was founded by Mark Spera and Dean Ramadan.
-Spera has a history of founding successful ventures across various industries, including business services and healthcare.
+Spera has been involved in ventures in industries such as business services and healthcare.

 Products

-BeGood carefully curates the brands and designers they carry in the store in an effort to improve the sustainable clothing image.
+BeGood selects the brands and designers it carries, including brands described as sustainable or socially responsible image.
 The company offers various clothing items from designers who associate with charities or have implemented corporate social responsibility strategies.
-According to the company's Instagram page, its offerings include shoes, handbags, and dresses, among other products.
+Its product categories include shoes, handbags, and dresses, among other products.